startup-matrix/startup-matrix/README.md

 ## Startup JSON

 Information about each startup is now enriched with a text name of a brand, and a link to the main site of startup.
-Here is a sample of few startup JSON objects:
+Here is a sample of a few startups as JSON objects:

 ```json
 {